gulbaki/Market_Service_Provider_Ratings/README.md

 - A new **rating** triggers an event publication to **Kafka**.
 - The **Notification Service** (in Go) listens to these events, stores them in memory, and offers a REST endpoint to retrieve notifications for a given provider.

-No authentication is required for the scope of this demo.
 Data is persisted in a PostgreSQL database for ratings, and notifications are stored in-memory.
-For real-world scalability or durability requirements, you could adapt the in-memory storage to a more robust solution (e.g., Redis, PostgreSQL, etc.).
+For real-world scalability or durability requirements, we could adapt the in-memory storage to a more robust solution (e.g., Redis etc.).

 ---